garethredfern/redfern-dev/content/articles/authenticate-users-using-firebase-and-vuejs.md

 });
 ```

-We have added a variable `currentUser`, it returns the current signed-in user from Firebase.
+We have added a variable `user`, it returns the current signed-in user from Firebase.
 If nobody is signed in then it returns `null`.
 We can use this as the second check in our conditional statement.
-If both `requiresAuth` and `currentUser` are `true` the route will display the page.
+If both `requiresAuth` and `user` are `true` the route will display the page.

 When this condition is not met, then it returns the user to a sign-in page.
 If the route is not protected using the `requiresAuth` meta tag, the page is loaded as normal and no authentication is required.